aiocat/taixoxo/README.md

 ## Before Starting

 Don't sign in or play ranked maps.
 You might get banned.
 Don't be evil.
+Use this software at your own risk!

 ## Download